oenzocabral/how-to-neovim/readme.md

 ---

 ### Combining Commands and Motions
-You can combine commands with motions for powerful text editing.
+You can combine commands for a more efficient editing.

 | Combination   | Description                                                      |
 |---------------|------------------------------------------------------------------|